Outdated Mediterranean Style Furniture Can Be Painted

-I have a real showstopper for you today.
-The bedroom furniture painted for the granddaughter of a friend of mine is bold and vibrant.
-Perfect for a teen girl.
+The bedroom furniture I painted for the granddaughter of a friend of mine is bold.
+The color is perfect for a teen girl.
 I hope she loves it as much as I do.
 Not that I’m patting myself on the back or anything.

 The granddaughter’s name is Toni.
 Her grandmother is a sweet friend of mine and asked if I would paint these pieces.
 I never say no when I get a chance to paint something bright and colorful and girly.